ataraxao/cwa/Cooperative_Wealth_Agreement.md

 (a) **No Partnership / Joint Venture.** The Parties intend that this Agreement does not create a general partnership, limited partnership, joint venture, or fiduciary relationship between the Parties.
 (b) **No Fiduciary Duty.** Except for the Independent Administrator’s limited administrative duties as set forth in Exhibit 1, neither Party owes the other any fiduciary duty by virtue of this Agreement.
 (c) **Limited Purpose.** The Parties’ rights and obligations are limited to those expressly stated herein.

+### 2.2D Recharacterization; Reporting Conformance (No Economic Change)
+If any governmental authority, custodian, court, or taxing authority characterizes the Vehicle LLC, the Vehicle Account, or any allocation/distribution hereunder as a partnership, joint venture, nominee arrangement, trust relationship, compensation, gift, support, or any other classification for any legal or tax purpose, the Parties agree to (i) cooperate in good faith to make any filings or reporting required by law as advised by their respective independent tax counsel, and (ii) implement any ministerial documentation reasonably required to conform to such characterization, **without changing** the Agreement’s core economic mechanics (Allocation Percentage, B Distribution Ledger, Liquidity Events, and Termination unwind), to the maximum extent permitted by law.

 ### 2.3 Definitions
 For purposes of this Agreement: